kszpakowski/patreon-clone/README.md

 - Generate default free tier
 - add indices in prisma schema
 - implement, or generate mappers to use in resolvers instead of using `as any`
+- do not allow creating new subscription if the same subscription exists and is not expired